zeroincombenze/account-financial-reporting/account_financial_report_qweb/README.rst

 10.0.3.1.3 (2023-03-01)
 ~~~~~~~~~~~~~~~~~~~~~~~

-* Trial balance line report order / Ordine di stampa righe bilancio
+* [FIX] Trial balance line report order / Ordine di stampa righe bilancio

 10.0.3.1.1 (2022-11-24)
 ~~~~~~~~~~~~~~~~~~~~~~~

-* In the Trial Balance you have an option to hide parent hierarchy levels
+* [IMP] In the Trial Balance you have an option to hide parent hierarchy levels